3egames/game-reactor/README.md

 * state ({}) - state object

 The GameElement also has 2 abstract methods you must implement.
-* onUpdate - If the GameElement is registered, this is called each time `Game.elements.update()` is triggered (mostly in the Game's onUpdate method).
+* onUpdate - If the GameElement is registered, this is called each time `Game.Elements.update()` is triggered (mostly in the Game's onUpdate method).
-  * game - The game object instance
   * timeDelta - timeDelta is a multiplier based on the time difference between the current and previous frame.
 This is affected by the number of frames per second
-* onDraw - - If the GameElement is registered, this is called each time `Game.elements.redraw()` is triggered (mostly in the Game's onDraw method).
+* onDraw - - If the GameElement is registered, this is called each time `Game.Elements.redraw()` is triggered (mostly in the Game's onDraw method).
-  * game - The game object instance
   * timeDelta - timeDelta is a multiplier based on the time difference between the current and previous frame.
 This is affected by the number of frames per second

 ---